xzhlab/xzhlab.github.io/_pages/about.md

 <div style="text-align: left; font-size: 18px;">
   <i style="display: block; margin: 30px 0 50px 0;">
     Our lab aims to uncover the fundamental physics mechanisms of nature.
-We conduct state-of-the-art research in computational physics or related.
-We value a wide diversity of views and interdisciplinary backgrounds that brings new thinking into how nature works.
+We conduct state-of-the-art research in computational physics and related.
+We value a wide diversity of views and interdisciplinary thoughts that brings fresh thinking into the understanding of nature.
   </i>
 </div>